coalton-lang/coalton/docs/reference.md

 #### `FUNCTOR` <sup><sub>[CLASS]</sub></sup><a name="FUNCTOR"></a>
 [`FUNCTOR`](#FUNCTOR) [`:A`](#:A)

+Types which can map an inner type where the mapping adheres to the identity and composition laws.

 Methods:
 - `MAP :: ∀ :B :C. ((:B → :C) → (:A :B) → (:A :C))`